 What is SEO for blogs?

-A tip for the best sustainable results: keep optimising your articles.
-If you have updates, add to your article.
+A tip for the best sustainable results: keep optimizing your articles.
+If you have updates, add them to your article.
 Google likes thorough articles which go into detail.
 Keep researching keywords related to your blog and as you find new ones find ways to insert these in your blog while keeping your copy natural.

 Cache and CDN plugin for WordPress

 If you test your website on GTmetrix, you will see that one of the pre-requisites for a good score is to have a CDN setup.
-A CDN is a content delivery network and usually a CDN plugin will also offer cache options.
+A CDN is a content delivery network and usually, a CDN plugin will also offer cache options.